 - work in hand and on the lunge

-Licenced teachers of the School of Légèreté can improve their knowledge beyond the three-year basic training course by participating in advanced training clinics.
+Licensed teachers of the School of Légèreté can continue to improve their knowledge beyond the three-year basic training course by participating in advanced training clinics.

 All clinics of the School of Légèreté are open to spectators who can follow all of the lessons as well as participate in theory and Q&A sessions.

 Open clinics & private lessons